jgilbert01/aws-lambda-stream/README.md

 When an error is thrown in a _Highland.js_ stream, the error will skip over all the remaining steps until it is either caught by an [errors](https://caolan.github.io/highland/#errors) step or it reaches the end of the stream and all processing stops with the error.

 When you want to handle a poison event and raise a `fault` event then simply catch the error, adorn the current `uow` to the error and rethrow the error.
-Several utilities are provided to assist: `throwFault` for standard try/catch, `rejectWithFault` for promises, and `faulty` and `faultyAsync` are function wrappers.
+Several utilities are provided to assist: `throwFault` for standard try/catch, `rejectWithFault` for promises, and `faulty` and `faultyAsyncStream` are function wrappers.

 Here is an example of using `throwFault`.